John Fiske (media scholar): Careers

 While living in Perth, Australia, during the 1980s and early 1990s, he was the general editor of the academic journal Cultural Studies while he taught at Western Australian Institute of Technology (known as Curtin University as of 1986).
-He was a Professor of Communication Arts at the University of Wisconsin–Madison for 12 years.
+He was a professor of Communication Arts at the University of Wisconsin–Madison for 12 years.

 John Fiske retired from academia in 2000 and settled in Vermont, where he began a second career as an antiques dealer trading as Fiske & Freeman: Fine and Early Antiques.
 His specialty was seventeenth-century English oak furniture.
 He was the editor-in-chief of The New England Antiques Journal and founding publisher of the online Digital Antiques Journal.

 Fiske published several books on seventeenth-century furniture including Living with Early Oak and When Oak Was New.

 Honors

-In 2000, Fiske was granted emeritus status by University of Wisconsin–Madison as a Professor of Letters and Science/Communication Arts after having taught at the University for 12 years.
+In 2000, Fiske was granted emeritus status by University of Wisconsin–Madison as a professor of Letters and Science/Communication Arts after having taught at the University for 12 years.
 In May 2008, Fiske received an Honorary Doctoral Degree from the University of Antwerp.

 Theory

 Semiotics and television studies

-Fiske was one of the first scholars to apply semiotics to media texts following the tradition of poststructuralism, and coined the term semiotic democracy.
+Fiske was one of the first scholars to apply semiotics to television following the tradition of poststructuralism, and coined the term semiotic democracy.

 He is the author of works on television studies regarding popular culture and mass media.
 Fiske's books analyze television shows as semiotic "texts" in order to examine the different layers of meaning and sociocultural content.
 Fiske rejects the notion that assumes "the audience" as an uncritical mass, the theory that mass audiences consume the products that are offered to them without thought.
 He instead suggests "audiences" as being of various social backgrounds and identities that enable them to receive texts differently.

-Fiske's 1987 textbook on television, Television Culture, introduces the subject of television studies by examining the economic and cultural issues, as well as the theory and text-based criticism, involving television.
+Fiske's 1987 book, Television Culture, introduces the subject of television studies by examining the economic and cultural issues, as well as the theory and text-based criticism, involving television.
 It also provides an overview of the arguments by British, American, Australian, and French scholars.
 It was "one of the first books about television to take seriously the feminist agenda that has been so important to the recent development of the field."